jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 ### Projective matrix via DLT (Direct Linear Transformation)

-To solve the M matrix, the easist way is using SVD, i.e. $A = UDV^T$.
+To solve the M matrix, the easiest way is using SVD, i.e. $A = UDV^T$.

 The solution will be the 12th column of the V matrix, which corresponds to the least non-zero singular value of A.